 Career advising at MIT is formally coordinated by the office of Career Advising & Professional Development.
-Last year, GECD hosted 144 different employers for 2,749 interviews held on campus and 1,072 employers who posted over 2,595 jobs.
-Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 450 companies and 5,000 students every September.
+In the 2021–2022 academic year, students interacted with companies through virtual career fairs, virtual recruiting, virtual information sessions and programs, and formal partnerships with individual companies.
+Meanwhile, the MIT Career Fair, organized by undergraduates, typically attracts more more than 360 companies and 4,000 students every September.

 Many students encounter job opportunities through more ad hoc means: mailing lists, class projects, informal mentorships, and chats over coffee.
-According to MIT Facts:
+According to a survey of graduating students:

-- 24% of 2017 bachelor’s degree graduates had internships that led to a full-time job offer.
+- 42% of 2022 bachelor’s degree graduates had internship/externship that led to accepted job offer.

-In 2017, 54% percent of undergraduates took jobs after graduation.
-Of the remaining students, 37% went straight to graduate school.
-For those who took industry jobs, the median starting income was $85,000.
-These and other data, including popular fields and largest employers by major, are publicly available in the Graduating Students Survey published annually by GECD.
+In 2022, 52% percent of undergraduates took jobs after graduation.
+Of the remaining students, 43% went straight to graduate school.
+These and other data, including popular fields, starting income, and largest employers by major, are publicly available in the Graduating Students Survey published annually by MIT Institutional Research.

-37% of the Class of 2017 went directly to graduate school.
-The top five graduate school destinations are MIT, Stanford, Harvard, University of California at Berkeley, and Princeton.
+43% of the Class of 2022 went directly to graduate school.
+Their graduate school destinations included MIT, Columbia, Georgia Tech, Harvard, Oxford University, Princeton, and Stanford.

 However, of the students who don’t go directly to graduate school, many do so in the future.
 According to surveys of alumni who graduated more than 10 years prior, 75% have pursued a graduate or professional degree since graduating from MIT.